silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 ## Templates

 All pages on a SilverStripe site are rendered using a template.
 A template is an file with a special `*.ss` file extension, containing HTML augmented with some control codes.
-Because of this, you can have as much control of your site’s HTML code as you like.
+Through the use of templates, you can have as much control over your site’s HTML code as you like.
+In SilverStripe, these files and others for controlling your sites appearance – the CSS, images, and some javascript – are collectively described as a theme.
+Themes live in the 'themes' folder of your site.

 Every page in your site has a **page type**.
 We will briefly talk about page types later, and go into much more detail in tutorial two; right now all our pages will be of the page type *Page*.
 When rendering a page, SilverStripe will look